akshatbajaj09/akshat-bajaj-python/README.md

 - Practiced by making a StudentRecordSystem for a school.
 - Learnt the concept of encapsulation, private and public variables.
 - Explored the idea of name mangling, a practice helpful to access private variables but isn't recommended (breaks encapsulation).

+## Day 13

+- Studied Abstraction.
+- Cleared the confusion between encapsulation and abstraction.
+- Saw the concept of abstract classes and @abstractmethod.